ainazHjm/Baselines/README.md

 To validate a model and plot its ROC and AUC curves, set validate to be true `--validate True`.

 To train a model for sea2sky dataset, set the sea2sky flag to true `--sea2sky True`.
 This flag should remain true for validation as well.

+Also, for the sea2sky dataset, there are some helper functions that I wrote for data cleaning and merging multiple csv files (outputs from the matcher) that can be used.
+The ultimate input data (datapath) to the code is a data table consisting of 136 features, which are available in `sea2sky_features.csv` file.